-In the table below, the red line indicates the point at which a second day of Swiss rounds is required.
+Match point thresholds for Day Two qualification-as well as the number of Day Two Swiss rounds to be held-depend on the number of players per age division, detailed in the table below.
+Note that the red line indicates the point at which a second day of Swiss rounds is required.